helenzina/Game-Generator/README.md

 ### Using IntelliJ Community IDEA

-To run Game Generator, follow these steps:

 Open the folder of your local repository in IntelliJ Community IDEA and select a version of JDK for the compiler to run it.

 ### Using Visual Studio Code

-To run Game Generator, follow these steps:

 1. Open the folder of your local repository in Visual Studio Code and make sure you have the **Java** extensions installed.